 When we introduced Pitstop, we created action in the pits.
 Now, with PITSTOP II, EPYX introduces true competitive auto racing, both on the track and in the pits.
 Auto racing is not a one man sport.
-With PITSTOP II, you can now experience the thrill of speed and competition as you battle your opponent in a race against the clock.
+With PITSTOP II, you can now experience the thrill a race against the clock.
 Now, more than ever, the strategy of when you make a pit stop and your pit crew's speed and performance, combined with your skill on the track, will determine the winner.

-A split screen shows you your position and that of your

-May Not Reprint Without Permission

-opponent, a digital clock displays time and a lap counter gives you your race position as you race against each other in pursuit of the checkered flag.
+A split screen shows you your position and that of your May Not Reprint Without Permission opponent, a digital clock displays time and a lap counter gives you your race position as you race against each other in pursuit of the checkered flag.
 You can also play against the computer or take a few practice laps as you prepare for the real headto-head competition.
 Step up to PITSTOP II because auto racing is not a solo sport.